 ⛰ dénivelé: +/- 100m;

 👨👩👧👦 buggies: NOT possible with a buggy, so take a baby-carrier;

 - from Crest Voland, follow the D71a (towards Les Saisies) and pass la Croix des Ayes.
 A bit further along, on the right, is the pannel designating the start of the sentier (park by bridge on Nant Rouge river);

 - from Les Saisies, head towards Crest-Voland, drive down past 3 bends in the road and find the pannel on your left;

 - from Le Cernix, follow the route forestière de la Palette and leave your car at the obligatory car park; then walk to start of hike;

 Cluses Arve & Montagnes

-MBFF has really enjoyed doing several of Cluses Arve & Montagnes’ 🗺 jeux d’aventure over the last year (see here for full list) . . .
+MBFF has really enjoyed doing several of Cluses Arve & Montagnes’ 🗺 jeux d’aventure over the last couple of years (see here for full list) . . .
 MOST of these shut after September, when the hunting season kicks in, but a few or them still operate until the winter season.
 Here are a couple of suggestions: